 If you’re on a budget and searching for free things to see in Broome, you can’t go wrong with a sunset!
 There is something really magical about watching the sun dip into the ocean.
 Especially for us, having lived on the East Coast for so long.
 Admittedly, we’re not committed enough to wake up for sunrise, so sunsets are something we never get tired of seeing.

 Sit back and watch as the colours start to change.
-Blue shades blend with golden rays of sun and fill the beach with a warm glow.
+Blue shades blend with the golden rays of the sun and fill the beach with a warm glow.

 Just as the sun grazes the horizon, you’re likely to see a train of camels appear in the distance.
 They’ll slowly meander along Cable Beach, loaded with tourists enjoying a sunset camel ride.
 Keep your camera handy for the perfect photo moment.

 As we just mentioned, one of the top things to do in Broome is to take a camel ride along the splendour of Cable Beach.
-There are many different operators providing camel rides in Broome and prices range from $40 to $95.
-This 1-hour Camel Ride tour uses a reputable and sustainable provider that makes sure the animals are well cared for.
+There are many different operators providing camel rides in Broome, and prices range from $40 to $95.
+You can go for a camel tour that uses a reputable and sustainable provider and makes sure the animals are well cared for.
 You can opt for a morning, afternoon, or sunset stroll along the pristine sand atop one of these unique animals.

-Not only will you get an enjoyable shopping experience, but it’s a great way to support small, local businesses.
+Not only will you get an enjoyable shopping experience, but it’s a great way to support small, local businesses, artisans, and organic farmers.

-Soak up the atmosphere as stallholders joyfully chat with one another, catching up on the week’s events, while you browse the stalls.
-You’ll find local pearls, photographs, handmade clothing, jewellery, and art galleries as live music fills the air.
+Soak up the atmosphere as stallholders joyfully chat with one another, catching up on the week’s events while you browse the stalls.
+You’ll find local pearls, local produce, handmade clothing, jewellery, and local art as live music fills the air.
 Plus, don’t forget to try goodies from Kimberly Coffee and crepes from the Patty Wagon.
 Worth getting up early for!

 Once you get there, you’ll be greeted with colourful, natural beauty.
 We love Cable Beach, but Cape Leveque takes the beaches of Broome to a whole new level.
 Pristine white sand runs into turquoise water, backed by red sandstone cliffs that seem to turn to gold in the sunshine.